danielclickh/marketing-website-preview/content/lessons/connect-tableau-to-clickhouse/index.md

 ## 4. Configure a ClickHouse data source in Tableau

-Now that you have the driver and connector in the approriate folders on your machine, let's see how to define a data source in Tableau that connects to the **tpcd** database in ClickHouse.
+Now that you have the driver and connector in the approriate folders on your machine, let's see how to define a data source in Tableau that connects to the **TPCD** database in ClickHouse.

 {{< detail-tag "Show instructions" >}}